What we do

 - Keeping businesses, residents, and students informed about current coastal issues and resources.
 Our Extension educators live in coastal communities around the state, publish resources for a variety of audiences, develop free classroom lessons online, and offer hands-on camps and workshops.

 - Funding Michigan researchers to tackle pressing issues about the environmental health and economic well-being of the state’s coastal areas.

 - Connecting government agencies, non-government organizations, educators, business owners, and citizens by supporting programs like the Michigan Clean Marina Program, annual fisheries workshops, and the Sustainable Small Harbors project.

 Michigan State University Extension supports efforts to carry out Michigan Sea Grant programs throughout the state.
 Michigan Sea Grant’s Extension educators help apply research, conduct educational activities, and unite stakeholder groups in communities across Michigan’s coasts.
 They share scientific knowledge with decision-makers, public officials, community leaders, businesses, and industries.
 Read about our educators’ latest projects in the Newsroom or our Upwellings newsletter.

 Michigan Sea Grant is proud to work with a host of excellent partners at federal, state, local, and individual levels.
 Their hard work and dedication are essential to realizing our vision of a healthy and sustainable future for the Great Lakes.

 Michigan Sea Grant functions as an impartial convener of important conversations, bringing information and diverse groups of stakeholders to the table to discuss shared challenges and opportunities.
+Because of the complexity of issues that surround coastal resources, stakeholders sometimes disagree.
+We work to bring these groups together to find common ground.
 We listen, learn, and incorporate what we’ve heard into our ongoing research and outreach efforts.